mateuszcalderon/receipt/README.md

   quantity = int(input("QTY: "))
 ```

-  - The user is prompted to enter the price of the product, the product name, and the quantity.
-The price is converted to a float, and the quantity is converted to an integer
+  - The user is prompted to enter the product's price, name, and quantity.
+The price is converted to float, and the quantity is converted to integer.

 #### Displaying the Receipt:
 ```python